plotly/graphing-library-docs/_posts/plotly_js/fundamentals/static-image-export/2016-05-20-static-image.md

 ---
 permalink: javascript/static-image-export/
-description: How to export graphs as static images in JavaScript.
-The Plotly JavaScript graphing library supports `.jpg`, `.png`, and `.svg` as formats for static image export.
+description: How to display figures as static images in JavaScript.
+The Plotly JavaScript graphing library supports displaying figures in the `.jpg`, `.png`, and `.svg` formats.
 layout: base
-name: Static Image Export
+name: Display Figures as Static Images
 thumbnail: thumbnail/png-export.png
 language: plotly_js
 display_as: chart_type